S-7mza/project-predictive-template/communication/COMM_09_RETRO_BENEFITS.md

 # Communication Plan – Workshop 9: Retrospective & Benefits Review

 ## 1. Objectives
+- Lifecycle role: close the loop on the predictive analysis / ML project, linking **model performance, adoption, and business impact** into concrete next steps.
-- Close the loop on the dashboard project and capture lessons learned.
+- Close the loop on the predictive analysis / ML project and capture lessons learned.
 - Review realized and expected benefits against the original business case.
 - Decide on follow-up actions, enhancements, and how to sustain value.